Kodaijin/KodaSheets/README.md

 ## Requirements

-- Adobe Photoshop (tested through Photoshop 2025).
+- Adobe Photoshop (tested all CC through Photoshop 2025).
 - No installation needed.
 The script is plain ExtendScript (ES3) that uses the classic Photoshop DOM.